-#AC(0) (64-bit operations only) If alignment checking is enabled and an
+#AC(0) (64-bit operations only) If alignment checking is enabled and an unaligned memory reference is made while the current privilege level is 3.

-#GP(0) (128-bit operations only) If a memory operand is not aligned on
+#GP (128-bit operations only) If a memory operand is not aligned on a 16-byte boundary, regardless of segment.
+If any part of the operand lies outside of the effective address space from 0 to FFFFH. #UD If CR0.EM[bit 2] = 1.
 128-bit operations will generate #UD only if CR4.OSFXSR[bit 9] = 0.
-Execution of 128-bit instructions on a non-SSE2 capable processor (one that is MMX technology capable) will result in the
+Execution of 128-bit instructions on a non-SSE2 capable processor (one that is MMX technology capable) will result in the instruction operating on the mm registers, not #UD.
+If the LOCK prefix is used. #NM If CR0.TS[bit 3] = 1. #MF (64-bit operations only) If there is a pending x87 FPU exception.

-#AC(0) (64-bit operations only) If alignment checking is enabled and an
+#PF(fault-code)For a page fault.#AC(0)(64-bit operations only) If alignment checking is enabled and an unaligned memory reference is made.